 First things, first!

-This travel itinerary is 9-days long assuming your trip starts on a Saturday and ends on the next Sunday.
+This travel itinerary is 9-days long assuming your trip starts on a saturday and ends on the next sunday.
 As you will figure, you can easily tinker with it to suit your exact need.
 Also, while this itinerary holds good round the year, things become a bit complicated in off-season (October – March).
-In off-season, your expectations and your plans need to be slightly more flexible as is also detailed in our other post – What to expect of Sikkim in off-season – which is based on our trip to Sikkim in February 2015
+In off-season, your expectations and your plans need to be slightly more flexible as is also detailed in our other post – What to expect in Sikkim in Off-season – which is based on our trip to Sikkim in February 2015

 For this suggested Itinerary, Gangtok will act as your starting base station.
 If it’s a group tour and your friends are coming from different cities, you’ll all assemble at Gangtok.